 2. “Other kids don’t need to know about your dyslexia.”

-Dyslexia is an important aspect of your child’s identity.
-It’s a part of him, just like his sense of humor and the color of his hair.
-Encouraging him to hide his dyslexia from other kids tells him it’s something he should be ashamed of.
+Dyslexia is an important aspect of your child’s identity — just like sense of humor and hair color.
+Encouraging kids to hide their dyslexia from other kids tells them it’s something they should be ashamed of.
 Instead try, “Your friends can see how creative and good you are at so many things.
 Telling them about your dyslexia might help give them a fuller picture of who you are.”

 3. “Maybe we should think about alternatives to college where reading isn’t so important.”